trntv/apis-list/apis/musixmatch/musixmatch.md

 # Musixmatch

 Power your music project by licensing access to the world’s most authoritative lyrics DB.
-API PLAYGROUND Our Playground lets you quickly test our API and play with the formatted response you’ll get for each call

 ##  🔗 Links
 **Docs / Website**: https://developer.musixmatch.com/

 ## 🧬 Specification:
 **Type**: N/A
 **URI**: N/A

 ## 💬 Discussion: